andyjiang3/chinese-chess/README.md

 ## In-depth feature overview:

 ##### Timer and Timer GUI:
-The Timer class keeps track of the start and stop time in nanoseconds (System.nanoTime()) to determine the time elapsed , which is then converted into milliseconds.
+  The Timer class keeps track of the start and stop time in nanoseconds (System.nanoTime()) to determine the time elapsed, which is then converted into milliseconds.
 Nanoseconds was used over milliseconds for a more precise measurement of time elapsed.
 It is then implemented into the Player class to create a timer for each individual player.
 All methods of timer is called through the Player class.
 The Player class interacts with the Timer class to get all necessary information about the player's time elapsed during each turn.
 Then, it formats it in mm:ss format using SimpleDateFormat and make it accessible for the TurnTimerPanel to get.

   The TurnTimerPanel is a GridLayout (2x1) of two timer panel (one for each player).
 Inside each timer panel, there is a number panel, centered inside timer panel using BorderLayout, which includes the time label.
 The time label is inside a panel to create extra space between the number and border.

   In order for the two timer panel to update the time left for each player, threading must be used.
 Without threads, when updating the label inside a while loop, the game does not function until while loop is exited.
 Thus, the time labels must be updated asynchronously with the game.
 Players' timer is stopped when their turn is over and started again when their turn start.
 Thus, the updating of each label is started and stopped, to create a animation of switching.
 However,